top of page

 See All

-Mahalo a Nui e Paubox Kahikina STEM Scholarship - 2022
+Kahikina Paubox STEM Scholarship - 2024

 Aloha!
-My name is Shaley Yoshizu, and a recipient of the 2022 Paubox Kahikina STEM Scholarship.
-I am a recent graduate of Kamehameha Schools Kapālama.
-I am currently attending Penn State University fo
+My name is Shaley Yoshizu, and I am one of the 2022 recipients of the Paubox Kahikina STEM Scholarship.
+This Fall, I will be...

 bottom of page